-All responses are requested by XXX X, 2024.
+All responses are requested by April 18, 2024.

 QFR1.
-The proposed TB would clarify that reporting entities should treat central bank digital currencies as monetary instruments and treat all other digital assets (such as cryptocurrencies, stablecoins, non-fungible tokens, etc.) as nonmonetary property when applying the seized and forfeited property guidance in SFFAS 3, Accounting for Inventory and Related Property, to digital assets.
+The proposed TB would clarify that reporting entities should treat central bank digital currencies as monetary instruments and treat all other digital assets (such as cryptocurrencies, stablecoins, non-fungible tokens, etc.) as nonmonetary property when applying the seized and forfeited property guidance in Statement of Federal Financial Accounting Standards (SFFAS) 3, Accounting for Inventory and Related Property, to digital assets.